 What it does

 Envroom enables users to enter in their car data based on the automobile’s make, model, and year.
 Upon determining these three pieces of data, Envroom utilizes the Fuel Economy API to get the fuel economy of the automobile.
-Then, the user can go back to the “Track” screen and start tracking when he/she is ready to go on a trip on that automobile.
+Then, the user can go back to the “Track” screen and start tracking when the user is ready to go on a trip on that automobile.
 As the user travels, the total distance travelled is calculated in real time using CoreLocation.
 The total distance is converted to the amount of fuel spent using the fuel economy gained by the Fuel Economy API from the US Department of Energy.
 Afterward, the amount of fuel spent is presented in the home screen in real time and is converted to the number of lbs of CO2 emitted by the automobile during the trip, which is presented below the amount of fuel spent.
-A push notification will be sent to the user if the user exceeds the average automobile emission value in a day (approx. 27.78 lbs), cautioning the user to restrict his/her usage of the automobile.
+A push notification will be sent to users if they exceed the average automobile emission value in a day (approx. 27.78 lbs), cautioning them to restrict their usage of the automobile.
 The data stops updating when the user presses “Stop Tracking” because not all movement takes place in a car (e.g. walking, biking, etc.).
 All data is reset once the day ends (at 12 AM).

 How I built it

 The National Highway Traffic Safety Administration API was used to extract an array of model names given the automobile’s make.
 We used the Fuel Economy API to extract the fuel economy of the automobile given the user’s make, model, and year.
 We then used SwiftyXMLParser to parse the output data written in XML.
 The total distance was calculated using an algorithm with CoreLocation.
-MapKit was used to allow the user to detect his/her movement during a trip.
+MapKit allowed users to detect their movement during a trip.